1. Who first discovered the ruins of Harappa?

 Explanation: Rakhigarhi in Haryana is the largest known Harappan site in India.

-14. The script of the Harappan Civilization is:
+14. The script of the Harappan Civilization is__________.

 A) Alphabetic